py-why/dowhy/README.rst

 Citing this package
 ====================
-If you find DoWhy useful for your work, please cite the following two references:
+If you find DoWhy useful for your work, please cite **both** of the following two references:

 - Amit Sharma, Emre Kiciman.
 DoWhy: An End-to-End Library for Causal Inference.
 2020. https://arxiv.org/abs/2011.04216
 - Patrick Blöbaum, Peter Götz, Kailash Budhathoki, Atalanti A. Mastakouri, Dominik Janzing.
 DoWhy-GCM: An extension of DoWhy for causal inference in graphical causal models.
 2022. https://arxiv.org/abs/2206.06821